pholbrook/til/README.md

 ## About

-I shamelessly stole this idea from [thoughtbot/til](https://github.com/thoughtbot/til).
+Josh Branchaud shamelessly stole this idea from [thoughtbot/til](https://github.com/thoughtbot/til).

 ## Other TIL Collections